Plympton Gardeners Association

 Meetings are held on the first Thursday of each month at Harewood House, Plympton, Plymouth at 7:30pm.

-After a short committee report there is usually a talk by a speaker.
-The talks are mostly, but not always, on gardening related subjects.
+After a talk by a speaker on gardening related subjects tea & coffee are served, followed by a raffle.
 There are often plants offered for sale and also some gardening sundries from our trading hut.
-At each meeting there are members competitions for flowers, fruit & vegetables, art, needlework & craft Refreshments are available after the talk, followed by a raffle.
+At each meeting there are members competitions for flowers, fruit & vegetables, art, needlework & craft .
 There is currently a charge of £1 per person at meetings where there is a speaker, to help defray costs.

 Make a free website with Yola